A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Preliminaries

 Given two holomorphic $1$-forms $\omega_1,\omega_2$ in $\Omega(S)$, where $\Omega(S)$ is the vector space of holomorphic $1$-forms on $S$, the Hodge inner product is given by the formula Moreover, the Hodge representation theorem implies that for any given cohomology class $c \in H^1(S,\bR)$, there is a unique holomorphic $1$-form $h(c) \in \Omega(S)$, such that $c = [\Re~ h(c)]$ (cf. \cite{FMZ12}).
 The Hodge inner product for two real cohomology classes $c_1,c_2 \in H^1(S,\bR)$ is defined as \, The second fundamental form $B_\omega$ (of the Gauss-Manin connection with respect to the Chern connection for the holomorphic structure of the Hodge filtration) is defined as \, Let $H_\omega$ denote the curvature operator of the second fundamental form.

 \begin{rem} It is known that $B_\omega$ vanishes identically in the symplectic orthogonal of the tautological subbundle on only two orbit closures, namely the \emph{Eierlegende Wollmilchsau} and \emph{Ornithorynque}, and this follows from the works \cite{Aul06, EKZ14, Mol05,AN19}.
-By a result of S. Filip \cite{Fil17}, the rank of the second fundamental form $B$ equals the number of strictly positive Lyapunov exponents of the Kontsevich--Zorich cocycle. \end{rem}

-In the following $\textbf{H}$ will denote a strongly irreducible, symplectic, $\SL(2,\R)$-invariant subbundle, which is symplectic orthogonal to the tautological bundle.
+By a result of S. Filip \cite{Fil17}, the rank of the second fundamental form $B$ is a lower bound for the number of strictly positive Lyapunov exponents of the Kontsevich--Zorich cocycle. \end{rem} In the following $\textbf{H}$ will denote a strongly irreducible, symplectic, $\SL(2,\R)$-invariant subbundle, which is symplectic orthogonal to the tautological bundle.
 For any isotropic $k$-dimensional exterior vector $\text{\bf{c}}_\omega$ in $\bfH^{(k)}_\omega$, it also follows by \cite{For02} (see also \cite[Corollary 2.2]{FMZ12}) that